Bausch + Lomb AllergiFlash eye drops pods

 Treatment should not be extended beyond 5 days without medical advice.

 In case of overdose, drowsiness may occur.
 Rinse thoroughly with sterile saline solution.
-Then simply continue your treatment with the next dose.
+And simply continue your treatment with the next instillation.

 Not applicable.